Closed source · In development · Private testing

 Compounding memory

 Every completed loop writes its learnings back to a shared ruleset.
 Bugs get documented so they can't recur.
-The system gets smarter with every task it ships.
+The system gets smarter through each internal testing cycle.
 Dot remembers everything.

 💬